Hello and welcome to my site.

 Imagine a guy walks into the store because of some reason (that could be anything from the smell coming out from the store, through an interesting offer he sees in the window, to a nice lady behind the desk)

-He comes closer to this interesting item and a store manager approaches him with a question, so they start to talk.
+He comes closer because of this interesting reason and a store manager approaches him with a question, so they start to talk.

-They talk about the item in more detail and eventually, the guy goes to the cashier to check out and to make the purchase (probably with this nice lady).
+They talk about the specific item more in detail and eventually, this visitor goes to the cashier to check out and to make the purchase (probably with this nice lady).

-The business owner started to realize that they can increase the conversion by improving some of those steps above.
+The business owner starts to realize that they can increase the conversion by improving some of those steps above.

 In principle, it is the same in the online world as well.

-In the online world this procedure or the little steps, are even better trackable than in the brick and mortar store.
+The good thing in the online world is that this procedure (or the little steps) is much better trackable than in the brick-and-mortar store.

-- Direct Business – It can be a site like Amazon.
-People go to Amazon most likely because of 1 intention and that is to buy stuff.
+- Direct Business – It can be an e-commerce page or website like Amazon.
+People go to Amazon most likely because of one intention and that is to buy stuff.

-- Indirect Business – These websites have profit from affiliate marketing.
-These websites try to help the visitor firs; offer him a solution or give advice.
+- Indirect Business – Websites that have profit from affiliate marketing.
+These websites try to help the visitor first; offer him a solution or give advice.